AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 Two-thirds of Neustar's respondents checked: "I do not trust websites that take too long to load: 67%" in a list of "Perceptions about trustworthy newssites."
 (Grammarians, rejoice, the #1 choice was "I do not trust websites that contain errors or mistakes: 91%".)

-<h2>Ad targetting: bullseye or bullshit?</h2>
+<h2>Ad targeting: bullseye or bullshit?</h2>
 But these precision-targeted, big-data-driven ads have got sale soaring, right?
 Wrong

-Online advertising effeciency is in a nosedive.
+Online advertising efficiency is in a nosedive.
 This <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a> chart shows the plunging ratio of revenue to digital marketing expenses (both in dollars):

 <p><img src="https://kalkis-research.com/imagecache/8ebb0582bdbaa85c4dc2fcf662bfccde.png">
-<div><em>Dollars of revenue for every dollar spent on digital marketing, average for Amazon, Priceline, Booking.com, Expedia and Ebay (source: SEC 10-K filings 2010 through 2015, <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>)</em></div></p>
+<div><em>Dollars of revenue for every dollar spent on digital marketing, average for Amazon, Priceline, Booking.com, Expedia and eBay (source: SEC 10-K filings 2010 through 2015, <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">Kalkis Research</a>)</em></div></p>

 When eBay experimented by turning off search ads in half the U.S. cities, sales <a href="https://hbr.org/2015/10/the-online-ad-scams-every-marketer-should-watch-out-for">"stayed the same even as eBay’s advertising expenditure dropped."</a> When Procter & Gamble <a href="http://www.wsj.com/articles/p-g-to-scale-back-targeted-facebook-ads-1470760949">targeted Fabreze air freshener ads at pet owners and large-family households, sales were flat</a>.
 When, instead, they sent the ads to anyone over 18, sales rose.

-The only thing online advertising sells well is ad blockers, which Doc Searl calls <a href="http://blogs.harvard.edu/doc/2015/09/28/beyond-ad-blocking-the-biggest-boycott-in-human-history/">"the biggest boycott in history."</a>
+The only thing online advertising sells well is ad blockers, which Doc Searls calls <a href="http://blogs.harvard.edu/doc/2015/09/28/beyond-ad-blocking-the-biggest-boycott-in-human-history/">"the biggest boycott in history."</a>

 <blockquote>
 <p>Online advertising efficiency has been decreasing for years, and companies have to spend more ad dollars for the same result.
 The process of ad placement has become ever more automated, obscure and complex, while intermediaries have multiplied, each taking a cut from the client's initial ad budget.
 Controls and regulations are nonexistent, and a big chunk of ad spending is being stolen, plain and simple.</p>